dafuallah96/me/content/blogs/The Tug of War Between My Inner Child and Adult Self.md

 ---
 Meeting someone you used to like or still like can bring a whirlwind of emotions: butterflies in your stomach, a racing heart and even avoiding eye contact.
 I experienced all of this today, during church service (*God, please do forgive me.
 I had a slightly hard time*).

-It’s ironic for me to act this way, as I usually don’t ignore people.
-Yet, today, when I did, it didn't feel right.
+It’s ironic of me to act this way, as I usually don’t ignore people.
+Yet, today, I did it and it didn't feel right.
 It wasn’t like me at all.
 Now, my inner child keeps asking, *why did you ignore her?*

 Right, I went too fast to the point.
 Today, as usual, I went to church and sat in my regular spot, saving a seat for W. Five minutes before the service was set to begin, 'A' and her sister walked by and sat down in the seats infront of me.
 I knew it was her, but I did not say hi.